SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **existing capacity/(kW)**: Existing capacity of the source before possible investments.
 - **min. investment capacity/(kW)**: Minimum capacity to be installed in case of an investment.
 - **max. investment capacity/(kW)**: Maximum capacity that can be added in the case of an investment.
 If no investment is possible, enter the value "0" here.
+- **Non-Convex Investment**: Specifies whether the investment capacity should be defined as a mixed-integer variable, i.e. whether the model can decide whether NOTHING OR THE INVESTMENT should be implemented.
+- **Fix Investment Costs /(CU/a)**: Fixed costs of non-convex investments (in addition to the periodic costs)
 - **periodical costs/(CU/(kW a))**: Costs incurred per kW for investments within the time horizon
 - **technology database (PV ONLY)**: Database, from where module parameters are to be obtained.
 Recommended Database: "SandiaMod".
 - **inverter database (PV ONLY)**: Database, from where inverter parameters are to be obtained.
 Recommended Database: "sandiainverter".